How to Be Safe with Dry Ice

 Dry ice is solidified carbon dioxide.
 It is often purchased in block form or as small pellets that look like regular ice cubes.
 Because ice is frozen carbon dioxide, instead of melting, it turns into gas.
 It is very cold, so the moment that it is taken out and exposed to room temperature air it will begin to melt.
-And here they gave such types of games as applications and online friv games.

 Why Is Dry Ice Dangerous?